 Getting Started with the Fitbit APIs

-TIP: For larger organizations, we recommend the developer account email address be a distribution list.
+TIP: For larger organizations, we recommend your developer email account be a distribution list.
 Distribution lists are easier to manage ownership as people migrate throughout the company.
+Google Groups are not supported with Fitbit.

 Registering an Application